mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 }, [handleScroll]);
 ```

-And if we are using a custom hook like `usePagination`, it will also work fine:
+And if we use a custom hook like `usePagination`, it will also work:

 ```js
 const itemsFromServer = usePagination(